Pomors: History

-The term Pomor, which in the 10th–12th centuries meant "a person who lived near sea", gradually was extended into one to apply to this population living relatively far away from the sea.
-Finally, in the 15th century, the people became disconnected from the sea.
-The sea was not a major part of economy of this region.
-At the same time, people began using the term Pomorye to refer to a territory of practically the whole Russian North, including the Murmansk, Arkhangelsk and Vologda regions; and Karelia and Komi republics.
+The term Pomor, which in the 10th–12th centuries meant "a person who lived near the sea", gradually was extended to apply to the population living relatively far from the sea.
+Finally, in the 15th century, the people became disconnected from the sea, which was not a major part of economy of the region.
+At the same time, people began using the term Pomorye to refer to a territory of practically the whole Russian North, including the Murmansk, Arkhangelsk and Vologda regions; and the Karelia and Komi Republics.

 The traditional livelihoods of the Pomor based on the sea included animal hunting, whaling and fishing; in tundra regions they practiced reindeer herding.
 The Pomor traded by sea in corn and fish with Northern Norway, which became important to both sides.
-This trade was so intensive that a kind of Russian-Norwegian pidgin language Moja på tvoja (or Russenorsk) developed on the North Norwegian coast that was used from 1750 to 1920.
+The trade was so intensive that a kind of pidgin language Moja på tvoja (or Russenorsk), from Russian and Norwegian that was developed on the Northern Norwegian coast and was used from 1750 to 1920.